Shathe/SemiSeg-Contrastive/README.md

     "lr_schedule_power": 0.9, # power value for the Poly scheduler.
 Options: any float "pretraining": "COCO", # Options: {"COCO", "imagenet"}
     "weight_decay": 5e-4, # Options: any float
+    "use_teacher": true, # Whether to use the teacher network to generate pseudolabels.
+Use student otherwise.
+Options: boolean.

     "data": {
       "split_id_list": 0, # Options: {0,1,2} for pre-computed splits.
 N >2 for random splits
       "labeled_samples": 744, # Options: any integer